vividos/Svg.Skia.Forms/Documentation.md

 Image sources can be specified using `string` values or `ImageSource` instances.
-Internally, the `string` values are also converted to an `ImageSource`.
-SVG images can be stored in the `Xamarin.Forms` project, in any other .NET Standard assembly or in the platform projects.
+Internally, the `string` values are also converted to an `ImageSource` instance.
+SVG images can be stored in the `Xamarin.Forms` project, in any other .NET Standard assembly or in the platform-specific projects.

 Just like with every other bindable property, you can use `{Binding}` to bind to a `string` or `ImageSource` property in your view model: